Finishing maple syrup on the stovetop is the very last step in the maple syrup process! Learn how to do it here!

 Final stage – 219 degrees

 This was 219 degrees — actually I think it went higher than that.
-It moved so quickly that I couldn’t turn it off fast enough!
+Make sure not to give it too much heat.
+It moved SO quickly that I couldn’t turn it off fast enough!
 At this point it’s ready to can.

 finished maple syrup

-Simply grab a jar out of the water and dump the boiling water back into the pot.
+Simply grab a jar out of the boiling water and dump the boiling water back into the pot.
 Use the funnel and ladle to fill the jar with syrup.
 Dip the corner of a clean towel into the boiling jar water.
-Wipe the rim of the mason jar to make sure that no drops of syrup are on it.
+Dip a corner of a clean towel into the boiling water and use that to wipe the rim of the mason jar to make sure that no drops of syrup are on it.
 Then use the magnetic lid lifter to get the lid and ring out of the simmering water and gently twist on to mason jar.

 I usually cover my jars with a towel and wait to hear the “click” sound that lets me know it sealed.
 If any of the jars do not vacuum seal, simply store them in the refrigerator and use immediately.